Q & A with H. Doug Matsuoka

 Q: So, is there actually an undiscovered 7th keyboard Partita by Johann Sebastian Bach?

 A: My own personal opinion mirrors that of the character Susan Song Zhao.
 I mean, there is a seventh partita.
 It’s the one we call the French Overture (BWV 831).
 It was published a few years after the other keyboard partitas and is itself a partita.
-The opening movement is itself kind of a relative minor yin for yang clone of the 4th Partita in D Major (BWV 828), a gorgeous overture in the French style complete with stately opening followed by a quick, contrapuntal part.
+The opening movement is itself kind of a relative minor yin for yang clone of the Ouverture that begins the 4th Partita in D Major (BWV 828), a gorgeous overture in the French style complete with stately opening followed by a quick, contrapuntal part.

 The only problem with the French Overture is that it’s in the “wrong” key.
 The cypher built into the 6 keyboard Partitas dictates that the 7th should be in F Major.
 The French Overture is in b minor, which is as far as you can get from F Major, a tritone.
 But the French Overture was published with another work.
 That work is the Italian Concerto and it’s in the “correct” key of F Major.
 I think that Bach wanted to shine the light onto the Italian Concerto which is written in a very contemporary and unique style for Bach.
 I think this was an answer to a criticism by musician and critic Johann Adolf Scheibe who criticized Bach’s music for being old fashioned and over-complicated among other things.
 Bach’s Italian Concerto is an answer to those criticisms.